Floer theory for the variation operator of an isolated singularity: Exceptional collections for some curve singularities

 \subsection{Examples}

 In this subsection, we consider $E_{6}$ and $A_{n}$ singularities as examples.
-We present explicit computation which hopefully gives a reader some flavor of $HF^*_\tau$.
-We also describe an interesting observation regarding a relation between $A_{n}$ singularities and a partially wrapped Fukaya category.
+We present explicit computations that hopefully give the readers some flavor of $HF^*_\tau$.
+We also describe an interesting observation regarding the relationship between $A_{n}$ singularities and a partially wrapped Fukaya category.